 SC Johnson’s Greenlist™ program has guided the company’s product development for nearly two decades.
 Every ingredient in every SC Johnson product goes through the rigorous Greenlist™ program, which is centered around a peer-reviewed, four-step evaluation of its potential impact on human health and the environment.
 The Greenlist™ program looks at both hazard and risk to select the ingredients the company uses, and at what concentration, if at all.
 It’s grounded in best-in-class data collection, and driven by the company’s commitment to continually improve its products.

 As part of the Greenlist™ program, SC Johnson maintains a list of ingredients that are not allowed in its products.
-This list is termed the “Not Allowable” list.
+This list is termed the “Restricted Use” list.
 It includes over 200 unique raw materials in roughly 90 material categories, and over 2,400 fragrance materials.
 These materials all meet legal and regulatory requirements — and are often used by other companies in the industry.
 But they simply do not meet SC Johnson standards.

 Championing Ingredient Transparency